MaelDore/deepSTRAPP/README.md

 - The C++ software **BAMM** is used to model diversification dynamics on time-calibrated phylogenies.
 It is needed by deepSTRAPP to obtain estimates of diversification rates along branches.
-You can install the latest version of BioGeoBEARS from its [official website](http://bamm-project.org/).
+You can install the latest version of BAMM from its [official website](http://bamm-project.org/).
 You will later need to provide to deepSTRAPP the path to your BAMM installation folder as an argument to the dedicated function \[prepare_diversification_data()\], so it can